 Currently there are 16 published novels in the Enderverse and at least four more planned novels: The novels to be published are: the second and third novels in The Second Formic War Trilogy ( 1.
 The Hive, 2.
 The Queen), a novel which will tie together Ender and Bean’s stories ( 3.
 Shadows Alive), and and unknown number of sequels in The Fleet School Series (4.
 Children of the Fleet sequel #1, 5. sequel #2, etc.).

 All of the novels are written exclusively by Card, except for the four prequels and two planned prequels, which are co-written with Aaron Johnston.
 In the event that Card dies, Card has said that Aaron Johnston will complete any books remaining under contract to relieve Card’s wife of any debt from unwritten books.

 |PREQUELS||ENDER'S STORY||BEAN'S STORY||FLEET SCHOOL|

 |Earth Afire||A War of Gifts||Shadow of the Hegemon|

 |The Swarm||Speaker for the Dead||Shadow of the Giant|

 |The Queens (TBA)||Children of the Mind||Shadows Alive (TBA)|

-In addition to the fourteen novels, there are also thirteen short stories, 47 comic book issues, a film, an audioplay, and other reference materials.
-There is one planned short story (*), which will be published by Centipede Press in a planned Enderverse short story anthology.
-There are no planned short comic books, film sequels, or anything similar.
+In addition to the 16 novels, there are also 14 short stories, 47 comic book issues, a film, an audioplay, and other reference materials.
+There are two planned short stories.
+A short story called Governor Wiggin was previewed to the subscribers of Uncle Orson on the Fly and an untitled short story will be published by Centipede Press in a planned Enderverse short story anthology.
+However, the untitled short story might be Governor Wiggin.
+There are no planned comic books, film sequels, or anything similar.